 When you get there

 The next big travel budget items are what you spend at your destination.
-There are a few things you can do when you arrive that will help to keep your costs down.
+There are a few things you can do when you arrive that will keep your costs down.
 Here are my top tips:

 - Embrace public transport.
 The temptation to hang on to our home comforts and hire a car or only travel by taxi or rideshare can be great.
 But public transport is cheap, and most places will have a decent network that can get you to where you want to go.
 It’s also yet another way to get a real experience of a place.
 Intercity and even cross-border trains and buses are also often cheaper and less hassle than flying.